patmorin/lin-vs-cen/referee-response.md

+We thank the referee for carefully reading the manuscript and giving thoughtful and helpful feedback.
 The referee had 4 broad comments:

 **Referee Comment 1:** The paper's title is a bit ambitious since, as the authors point out, the machinery for relating the linear chromatic number to the centred one was already introduced previously (and this manuscript does not develop on it at all).
 A more honest title would be something along the lines of "The linear chromatic number of pseudogrids".

 **Response:** We have chosen to leave the title as is.
 In our opinion, the current title doesn't promise much.
 The proposed title, on the other hand, suggests that the results apply only to pseudogrids.
 Consider, for example, the similar-sounding title "The linear chromatic number of cactus graphs."

-With the current title a reader will still learn, within the first two pages that the improvement comes only by studying the linear chromatic number pseudogrids and decide for themselves whether it's worthwhile reading the rest of the argument.
+With the current title a reader will still learn, within the first two pages, that the improvement comes only by studying the linear chromatic number pseudogrids and decide for themselves whether it's worthwhile reading the rest of the argument.
 (These first two pages also have the benefit of catching-up a reader on the current state of the art and the limitations of Kun et al's argument.)

 **Referee Comment 2:** There are a few places (e.g. in section 3.6 -- see PDF) where the authors cut a few corners in their proofs; this should be addressed, but I don't think it is anything serious.